 The United States is a country of tremendous economic opportunity.
 However, that opportunity isn’t shared equally.
 Currently, long-standing wealth gaps across race, gender, and class are widening, fueled by evolving technologies, shifting labor markets, changing demographics, and continued racial bias.
-Instead of leveraging these economic and social forces to broaden individual and community pathways to prosperity, the U.S. federal government is continuing to withdraw from major areas of investment in families and communities, including crucial safety net supports.
+Instead of leveraging these economic and social forces to broaden individual and community pathways to prosperity, the US federal government is continuing to withdraw from major areas of investment in families and communities, including crucial safety net supports.
 Across the country, cities are stepping up to fill this void, buoyed by strong public trust, a lack of partisan gridlock, and a commitment to what we call shared prosperity.

-Read Report (Leaving Urban Institute website)
+Read the brief (leaving Urban Institute website)